 With a tenancy dispute involving neighbours, read your tenancy agreement carefully and get legal advice from Tenants NSW (Tenants' Advice and Advocacy Service).

-At the bottom of the list in terms of property rights is a licence, which only grants permission to occupy the premises and it ends once the permission is withdrawn.
-The agreement may be called a licence or occupancy agreement and is often used for short term housing like refuge and crisis accommodation or long-term casual caravan park sites or for boarders and lodgers.
+At the bottom of the list in terms of property rights is a licence, which only grants permission to occupy the premises.
+The licence ends once the permission is withdrawn.
+The agreement may be called a licence or occupancy agreement and is often used for short-term housing like refuge and crisis accommodation or long-term casual caravan park sites.

 A licence usually offers few protections for the licensee and cannot be defended against stronger, competing property rights.
 Procedures for solving problems with neighbours may or may not be dealt with in the terms of the agreement.